SeaQL/seaql.github.io/SeaORM/docs/04-generate-database-schema/02-create-enum.md

 ## Native Database Enum

 The enum support are different across databases.
-We will explain the creation of native database enum for each databases.
+We will explain the creation of native database enum for each databases one by one.

 Defining the `Entity` and enums.